Zyrephus/auto-file-management/README.md

 # auto-file-management

-This program is automated to move files in the user's downloaded folder to specific folders depending on the file type.
+This program is automated to move screenshots to the trash bin on MacOS.
-It supports .png, .jpeg/jpg, .gif, and .pdf files.

-Last updated: November 10, 2023
+Last updated: March 15, 2024